 It’s Kayaking Time!

-1. For your cat’s first time out on the water, you’ll want to choose a location that is fairly quiet.
+1. For your cat’s first time kayaking with your cat, you’ll want to choose a location that is fairly quiet.

 A pond, lake, or slow-moving river are best for beginners.
 Finding somewhere that doesn’t allow motorboats is a big plus too!